Ishimwe1iradukunda/TASKNET-workspace/README.md

 2. Open [`http://localhost:3000`](https://github.com/Ishimwe1iradukunda/TASKNET-workspace) in your browser.\
 3. Instantly begin creating tasks, managing projects, or chatting with your team.
+4. create new task  ** click "new task"
+5. team chat ** open the chat panel to collaborate with your team in real time
+6. project management ** track project progress using kanban view or project management .

  No signup required -- TaskNet works out of the box for everyone in the same organization.